bancacy/Bancacy-Desktop-Wallet/README.md

 - Auto-recommendation of sending gas fee for the novice users.
 - Clean, simple user interface.

-This wallet is exclusive to Bancacy tokens, you can't load other ERC-20 tokens into this wallet.
+This wallet is exclusive to Bancacy tokens, you can't load other ERC-20 tokens into this Platform.

 ## Screenshots